 The law requires that both you and your qualifying student have a valid Social Security number or Individual Taxpayer Identification Number, issued before the due date for your tax return, in order to claim the AOTC.

 To claim the AOTC or LLC, use Form 8863, Education Credits (American Opportunity and Lifetime Learning Credits).
 Additionally, if you claim the AOTC, the law requires you to include the school’s Employer Identification Number on this form.

-See also: Tuition and Fees Deduction at a Glance
+See also: Form 8917, Tuition and Fees Deduction

 Generally, personal interest you pay, other than certain mortgage interest, is not deductible on your tax return.
 However, if your modified adjusted gross income (MAGI) is less than $80,000 ($160,000 if filing a joint return), there is a special deduction allowed for paying interest on a student loan (also known as an education loan) used for higher education.
 Student loan interest is interest you paid during the year on a qualified student loan.
 It includes both required and voluntary interest payments.